First-Year Election

 Complaints

-File a Complaint
+Submit a Complaint

-Any first-year UT student, except those serving as a member of the Election Supervisory Board (ESB) may file a complaint during First-Year Election.
+Any first-year UT student, except those serving as a member of the Election Supervisory Board (ESB), may file a complaint during the First-Year Election.
 The online complaint form must be used to file a complaint against a candidate (or a candidate's campaign staff member) if you feel they have violated the Student Government Specific Election Code and/or Advisory Opinions released by ESB.

 Complaints that do not fall within ESB's jurisdiction, such as potential Institutional Rules and Policy violations, may be dismissed and the submitter will be referred to the appropriate University department for assistance.